 The German local newspaper landscape is unparalleled.
-Despite the market concentration, there are still over three hundred regional and local newspapers.
-However, the total circulation of daily newspapers sold in Germany has been continuously dropping for years.
-Around 12.5 million copies were circulated in 2020.
-Regional and local papers accounted for around 80 per cent of this.
-In 1991, the total print run was 27.3 million copies.
+Despite market concentration, there are still over three hundred regional and local newspapers.
+However, the total paid circulation of daily newspapers in Germany has been falling steadily for years.

-The traditional newspaper model has run its course
+The traditional newspaper model has had its day

-Let’s look at the current situation.
-In today’s media world, the repertoire and usage habits have changed.
-Everyone has access to news through the internet.
-Alongside TV and radio, Google and social networks are now among the most important news suppliers, along with TV and radio.
+Let's take a look at the initial situation.
+In today's media world, the repertoire and usage habits have changed.
+Everyone has access to news through the Internet.
+Google and the social networks are now among the most important news suppliers, along with TV and radio.

-The business concept of the daily newspaper with news at its core has become obsolete.
-Every newspaper competes with a multitude of offers on the World Wide Web – just a click away.
-The strength of the past, as a generalist to offer orientation, has now proven to be an impediment.
-A standardised, one-size-fits-all product can no longer do justice to today’s differentiated life styles.
+The business concept of the daily newspaper with the news as its core is obsolete.
+Every newspaper competes just a click away with a multitude of offerings on the World Wide Web.
+The strength of the past, offering orientation as a generalist, is now proving to be a stumbling block.
+A standardized, one-size-fits-all product can no longer do justice to today's differentiated lifestyles.

-The advertising industry sees it that way too.
-It is looking for new ways to bypass print products, especially in the advertising market.
-Print advertising and print sales revenues of newspapers are declining year by year.
-An increasing number of budgets are being shifted to digital channels.
+The advertising industry also sees it this way.
+They are looking for new ways past the print product, especially in the advertising market.
+Newspapers' print advertising and print sales revenues are declining from year to year.
+More and more budgets are being shifted to digital channels.

-New sales opportunities for local newspapers through e-papers and apps
+New sales opportunities for local newspapers through e-paper and apps

 Digital transformation is therefore the order of the day for newspaper publishers.
-Not least because of the massive prevalence of tablets and smartphones, e-papers are read by a growing number of users.
-In 2020, digital editions sold in Germany exceeded the two million mark per publication day for the first time.
-Daily newspapers sold most of e-papers with 1.48 million copies; by contrast, there were only 1.14 million local and regional e-papers.
-According to a trend survey, however, the entire newspaper industry expects e-papers to grow by 44 per cent in 2021 compared to the previous year.
+Not least due to the mass distribution of tablets and smartphones, e-papers are finding more and more users.
+In 2020, digital circulation sales exceeded the two-million mark per publication day for the first time.
+Daily newspapers sold the most e-papers, with 1.48 million copies; in contrast, there were only 1.14 million local and regional e-papers.
+According to a trend survey, however, the entire newspaper industry expects e-paper sales to grow by 44 percent in 2021 compared with the previous year.

-After all, e-papers open up completely new possibilities for addressing readers and also for marketing content and advertising formats.
-Apps that are equipped with additional functions and do not just appear as a simple copy of the printed product are particularly successful.
-This includes, for example, memory and reading functions, podcasts, interactive puzzle pages, zoom functions and much more.
-Creativity knows no technological limitations here.
+After all, e-paper opens up completely new possibilities for addressing readers and also for marketing content and advertising formats.
+Particularly successful are those apps that are equipped with additional functions and do not just appear as a simple copy of the print product.
+These include, for example, memory and read-aloud functions, podcasts, interactive puzzle pages, zoom functions and much more.
+There are no technological limits to creativity here.

-The app is designed as a news sampler, which is fed from a wide variety of sources.
-Molo.news – molo is short for ‘moving local’ – bundles four questions that each user can decide for themselves: What is it about the city that moves me?
+The app is structured as a news sampler that draws from a wide variety of sources.
+Molo.news - molo stands for moving local - bundles four questions that each user can decide for themselves: What moves me about the city?
 Where am I moving to?
 How do I move?
-What can I help move?
-The basis for the development of molo.news was usage habits and customer demands.
-Editorial considerations and concepts then played a secondary role.
-The empirical communication and media research has been combined with creative software development here.
+What can I move?
+The basis for the development of molo.news was user habits and customer demands and only secondarily editorial considerations and concepts.
+Here, empirical research in communication and media science has been combined with creative software development in an exemplary way.

-You can find more examples in our blog post ‘How the digitisation of local newspapers can be successful’ as well as in this post (in German).
+You can find more examples in our blog post "How the digitization of local newspapers can be successful" and in this article.

 Local newspapers need a multimedia strategy

-Every day, the editors of regional and local newspapers face the question of what interests the readers, how can my content gain attention in the media conglomerate and for which digital content are readers willing to pay.
-A study by the Hanover University of Applied Sciences looking at ‘What is an attractive newspaper today’ offers an indication of what is popular with young adults: These are well-researched local reports, expressive opinion pieces, suggested solutions and perspectives.
-On the other hand, they reject articles on national or international topics in regional newspapers.
-According to the study, they rate the Internet, TV or radio as a better source of information.
+The editorial teams of regional and local newspapers are faced daily with the question of what interests readers, how does my content attract attention in the media conglomerate, and what digital content are readers willing to pay for.
+A study by the Hanover University of Applied Sciences and Arts on the question "What is an attractive newspaper today?" gives an indication of what appeals to young adults: well-researched local reports, opinionated commentaries, solutions and perspectives.
+By contrast, they reject articles about national or international topics in regional newspapers.
+Here, according to the study, they rate the Internet, TV or radio as the better source of information.

 A good example of how a regional publisher can implement local journalism for young people is "Freistunde " - a project of the Straubinger Tagblatt and the Landshuter Zeitung.
-Here, a self-sufficient youth editorial team determines the topics of the online newspaper ‘Freistunde’ and the content strategy for the various social media channels.
-The content is prepared in a media-friendly manner for the online newspaper as well as for Instagram, Twitter, Facebook, YouTube, Snapchat, Spotify, etc. Software applications help to steer activities and react to user interactions.
+Here, a self-sufficient youth editorial team determines the topics of the online newspaper "Freistunde" as well as the content strategy for the various social media channels.
+The content is prepared in a media-appropriate manner for the online newspaper as well as for Instagram, Twitter, Facebook, YouTube, Snapchat, Spotify, etc. Software applications help to manage the activities and respond to user interactions.

-The portfolio of ‘Freistunde’ also includes its own podcast series and the poetry slam event ‘Freischnauze’.
-Cross-financed by Straubinger Tagblatt / Landshuter Zeitung media group, the digital “Freistunde” formats are free and without ads for young readers.
+The "Freistunde" portfolio also includes its own podcast series and the "Freischnauze" poetry slam events.
+Cross-financed by the Straubinger Tagblatt/Landshuter Zeitung media group, the digital "Freistunde" formats are free of charge and advertising for young readers.

-The winner of the Netzwende Award 2020 RUMS shows how local journalism can also function independently of a publishing house.
-The RUMS editors write about what is changing in the city of Münster, "where things are going wrong and how things could improve – about the connections and background stories in politics, business, culture and ecology’.
-In addition, RUMS offers its readers a chance to take part in events in which the editorial team picks up on topics from the letters, stories and podcasts and develops these further.
-RUMS is ad-free and financed through subscription fees.
-After a free trial month, readers can choose between a ‘standard’, ‘idealistic’ or ‘generous’ subscription fee of 8 to 40 euros.
+The winner of the Netzwende Award 2020, RUMS, shows how local journalism can also function independently of a publishing house.
+The RUMS editors write about what is changing in the city of Münster, "where things are going wrong and how things can be improved - about connections and backgrounds in politics, business, culture and ecology.
+In addition, RUMS offers its readers the opportunity to participate in events in which the editorial team picks up on topics from the letters, stories and podcasts and takes them further.
+RUMS is advertising-free and financed by subscription fees.
+After a free trial month, readers can choose between a "Standard," "Idealistic," or "Generous" subscription fee ranging from eight to 40 euros.

-The success of the independent hyper-local portals also shows that there is a great need among people for good local journalism.
-Marred streets, a lack of daycare space and unaffordable housing space – these are issues that are pressing in the citizens’ minds and are picked up by the makers of hyperlocal portals such as prenzlauerberg-nachrichten.de, neukoellner.net in Berlin or ‘Meine Südstadt’ in Cologne.
-Here, there is unadulterated reporting on the people and debates in the district or neighborhood - not just about the streets, but virtually right from the street.
-The connection between the editors and readers is particularly strong here, too.
-Often enough, not only the residents themselves benefit from the on-site reports, but also the major daily newspapers.
-Most of these portals, like RUMS, are financed by membership fees from the community and are free of advertising.
+The success of the independent hyperlocal portals also shows that there is a great need among people for good local journalism.
+Dilapidated streets, a lack of daycare places and unaffordable housing - these are issues that are burning under the nails of citizens and are taken up by the creators of hyperlocal portals such as prenzlauerberg-nachrichten.de, neukoellner.net in Berlin or "Meine Südstadt" in Cologne.
+Here, there is unadulterated reporting on the people and debates in the district or neighborhood - not just about, as it were, but directly from the street.
+The bond between the editorial team and readers is also particularly strong here.
+Often enough, it is not only the residents themselves who benefit from the on-the-spot reports, but also the major daily newspapers.
+Most of these portals finance themselves like RUMS over the membership dues of the Community and are advertising-free.
 Others are additionally supported by local sponsors.

-To allow publishers to invest more in the digital transformation, the federal government launched a 200 million euro funding programme in 2020.
-It is designed to ‘give publishers a second, lasting pillar for the future’.
-Subscription newspapers and magazines as well as advertising papers with an editorial content of at least 30 per cent are eligible to benefit from this.
+To enable publishers to invest more in digital transformation, the German government has launched a 200-million-euro funding program in 2020.
+It is intended to "provide publishers with a second, promising pillar for the future.
+Subscription newspapers and magazines as well as advertising papers with an editorial share of at least 30 percent can benefit.

-Press funding of this magnitude is a novelty for the German Federal Republic.
-In other European countries such as Austria, France and Sweden this has been quite commonplace for years.
-The German funding programme still requires the approval of the European Commission.
-But this year, publishers will be able to draw from the 180-million euro programme – for example, to set up online shops, classified ad portals or apps, as well as their own or cross-publisher platforms to distribute content.
+Press funding on this scale is a first for the Federal Republic.
+In other European countries such as Austria, France and Sweden, such funding has been common practice for years.
+The German subsidy program is still subject to approval by the European Commission.
+But before the end of this year, publishers will be able to draw on 180 million euros from the program - for example, to set up online stores, classified ad portals or apps, and their own or cross-publisher platforms for content distribution.

-A cultural change is necessary for the future of local journalism
+A cultural change is needed for the future of local journalism

-Let’s draw a conclusion: The classic tools of sales and media revenue no longer suffice to sustainably finance newspapers.
+Let's draw a conclusion: The classic instruments of circulation and media revenues are no longer sufficient to sustainably finance newspaper titles.
 However, there is a great need for local reports and stories.
 Well-researched, well-founded and constructive local journalism has a future.
-However, a change in culture is necessary in the local editorial offices.
-Because in order to achieve great reach, the content must be prepared for the various digital channels, including social media channels, in a multimedia and target-group-specific manner.
+However, a cultural change is needed in local newsrooms.
+After all, in order to achieve high reach, content must be prepared for the various digital channels, including social media channels, in a multimedia and target-group-specific manner.

-The regional and local newspapers have to become more agile and use technological possibilities in order to be able to compete for user attention on the World Wide Web.
-The one-to-one transformation of print media into e-paper must only be a first step in this process.
-After all, publishers have to expand their digital portfolio and services beyond the simple e-paper so that they can be successful in the future in the reader and advertising market.
+Regional and local newspapers must become more agile and exploit technological opportunities for themselves in order to compete for user attention on the World Wide Web.
+The one-to-one transformation of the print medium into the e-paper can only be a first step.
+Ultimately, publishers need to expand their digital portfolio and services beyond the simple e-paper if they are to be successful in the reader and advertising markets of the future.

-We have been supporting regional and local publishers in digital publishing for 13 years and bring innovative technological solutions to editorial offices.
-Perhaps we can also support you in developing new digital products.
+We have been supporting regional and local publishers in digital publishing for 13 years, bringing innovative technological solutions to editorial teams.
+Perhaps we can also help you develop new digital products.